-The total fair value adjustment for 2017 was a loss of DKK 131.4 million, which was driven primarily by foreign exchange adjustments of DKK 117.6 million due the significant weakening of the USD against the DKK which negative impacted our USD denominated portfolio.
-Refer to note 4.2 for additional details on the risks related to our marketable securities.
+The total fair value adjustment for 2018 was an income of DKK 198.8 million, which was driven primarily by foreign exchange adjustments of DKK 194.3 million due the significant strengthening of the USD against the DKK which positively impacted our USD denominated portfolio.
+In 2017, the total fair value adjustment was a loss of DKK 131.4 million, which was driven primarily by foreign exchange adjustments of DKK 117.6 million due the significant weakening of the USD against the DKK which negative impacted our USD denominated portfolio.
+Please refer to note 4.2 for additional information regarding the risks related to our marketable securities.